Nazemrap/NFTCard/README.md

 I tryed to work a bit more with the flex box.
 I'm using black border now to see how block are and how they interact with each other.

-### Critic

-On the final result, i'm happy overall, but there is still this imperfect thing:  the ETH and clock are not quite aline with the text next to it.
+I'm happy overall of the final resul, but there is still this imperfect thing:  the ETH and clock are not quite aline with the text next to it.